ecdev-rpe/outcome-measurement/README.md

 # Outcome Measurement
 This is the primary repo for the Regional Programs and Engagement Branch at the Ministry of Jobs, Trade and Technology.
-The aim of this project is to measure the impact of programs carried out by the branch against desired outcomes.
+The aim of this project is to measure the real impact of programs carried out by the branch against desired outcomes.

 ## Team
 David Drohan, a dude